Ask most people what they know about Singapore and one of the first things people will mention is how expensive Singapore is.

 We’ve already mentioned this.
 Which bank are you already with?
 Is the best match with them?
 Or does the signup bonus on offer from a competing bank sound attractive enough to make you jump to another?

-The American Express Singapore Airlines KrisFlyer Ascend credit card with its sign on bonus of 42,500 air miles could be enough to turn your head from whatever your existing bank is offering.
+The American Express Singapore Airlines KrisFlyer Ascend credit card with its sign on bonus of a free ticket to overseas could be enough to turn your head from whatever your existing bank is offering.

 Overview of the Best Cards